borbelyattila11/ImageSignal/Signals and Systems.md

 - Images in digital format

 # Systems
 A system processes input signals to produce output signals.
+The space of input signals $(X)$ and the space of output signals $(Y)$ are linear spaces.

 1. **Linear Systems:** A system is linear if it satisfies the principles of superposition (additivity and homogeneity)
 2. **Time-Invariant Systems:** A system is time-invariant if its behavior and characteristics do not change over time.
 In simpler terms, shifting or delaying the input to the system results in an equivalent shift or delay in the output.